Welcome to a huge list of psychological pricing strategies.

 Discounts are no different.

-When you offer discounts, you want to maximize the perceived size of them.
+When you offer discounts, you want to maximize their perceived size.
 That way, people feel like they’re getting a better deal.

 Consider a $50 blender.
 Which discount seems like a better deal: 20% off vs. $10 off?

-If you do the math, both discounts are the same monetary value.
-However, one discount has an advantage over the other.
+Do the math.
+Both discounts are the same monetary value.
+However, one discount has an advantage.

-In both cases, you’ll be choosing the discount with the higher numeral (which will influence people’s perception of the magnitude).
+In both cases, you’ll be choosing the discount with the higher numeral (which inflates the perceived magnitude of your discount).

-For example, every-day-low-pricing stores often refer to supplier price cuts:
+For example, every-day-low-pricing stores refer to supplier price cuts:

 “In advertising rollback prices, EDLP stores (e.g., Wal-Mart) often convey the message that additional cost savings they are able to obtain from suppliers are being passed on to customers… presumably to minimize the negative effects of promotions…” (Mazumdar, Raj, & Sinha, 2005, pp. 88)